roguehearted/roguehearted/README.md

 **¸.☆.¸**⁭ 18+ server, safe #1 occassionally.

-^ *usually in the murder drones, dandy's world, the amazing digital circus areas,, if you cant find me here, i'm on a pi or explorin !!*
+^ *usually in the general picnic/market/bakery areas,, if you cant find me here, i'm on a pi or explorin !!*

-***if i am in a dandy's world skin, sprouts PLEASE interact !! he is my comfort character and i would LOVE TO SNUGGLE YOU !!!***

 **✦✧✦✧**